Emburse Assurance Overview for Emburse Professional

 In Emburse Professional, Emburse Assurance messages are presented as violations.

 Post-submission: Violations remain visible to approvers and auditors but do not block approval.
+Approvers and Auditors use the additional context provided by Assurance to make a more informed approval decision.

 The Three-Step Compliance Workflow